Disappearance of Aimee Semple McPherson: Issues with the prosecution

 The grand jury investigation against McPherson adversely affected the careers of several Los Angeles officials including District Attorney Asa Keyes, Assistant Deputy District Attorney Joseph Ryan, and Chief of Detectives Captain Cline.
-All three were already rumored to have inappropriate connections to the local underworld, with Ryan receiving an affidavit regarding his role in helping to facilitate protection rackets by acquitting defendants.
+All three were already rumored to have inappropriate connections to the local underworld, with Ryan being accused by affidavit of helping to facilitate protection rackets by acquitting defendants.

-Vice in general was readily flourishing under Keyes and he legalized slot machines which was later rescinded by his successor.
-Keyes was also known as a "secret drinker" in Prohibition Los Angeles, patronizing a back room in the tailor shop of Ben Getzoff who had a steady supply of liquor.
+Vice in general was readily flourishing under Keyes and he legalized slot machines, an act that was later rescinded by his successor.
+Keyes was also known as a "secret drinker" during Prohibition in Los Angeles, patronizing a back room in the tailor shop of Ben Getzoff who had a steady supply of liquor.
 Keyes also had other issues going on in the middle of the inquiry; in another case he was charged with, and cleared of, embezzlement.
-It has been suggested by sources within the Foursquare Gospel Church that McPherson's work went contrary to their corrupt police interests and in part may have been a motivating factor in the prosecution's unconventional handling of the grand jury inquiry.
+It has been suggested by sources within the Foursquare Gospel Church that McPherson's work ran contrary to corrupt police interests and in part may have been a motivating factor in the prosecution's unconventional handling of the grand jury inquiry.